ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/06E_KEYON.md

 #### Description

-Enables certain keys to be pressed after they are otherwise disabled (for example with [UCOFF](../../../Script/Opcodes/04E_UCOFF.md)).
-See some other page for the key values (will edit later)
+Enables certain keys to be pressed after they are otherwise disabled (for example with [UCOFF](../../../Script/Opcodes/04E_UCOFF.md)